@vncsleal / prisml

 Feature types

-• Numeric (as-is)
+• Numeric (standard scaling)

 • Boolean (0/1)

-• String (categorical)
+• String (one-hot encoding)

 • Date (timestamp)